rahul-github-account-1/ReachInboxAI/README.md

 # ReachInBox Assignment

 ## Server
-The assignment is to build a tool that will parse and check the emails in a Google email ID, and respond to the e-mails based on the context using AI.
-Use BullMQ as the tasks scheduler This is a server-based application built with Node.js and Express.
+The project is to build a tool that will parse and check the emails in a Google email ID, and respond to the e-mails based on the context using AI.
+Using BullMQ as the tasks scheduler This is a server-based application built with Node.js and Express.
 It uses various packages such as  `openai` for AI functionalities, `googleapis` for Google APIs, and `express` for creating apis and `bullMQ` to process queues.

 # technologies used: